Note

 Grain extensions provide a way to add extra behavior to grains.
-By extending a grain with an interface that derives from IGrainExtension, you can add new methods and functionality to the grain.
+By extending a grain with an interface deriving from IGrainExtension, new methods and functionality can be added to the grain.

-method to all grains that can be used to deactivate the grain.
-The second example shows how to add a GetState
+method to all grains, usable for deactivating the grain.
+The second example shows how to add GetState

 and SetState

-method to any grain, allowing you to manipulate the grain's internal state.
+methods to any grain, allowing manipulation of the grain's internal state.

 Deactivate extension example

 method to all grains automatically.
-The method can be used to deactivate the grain and accepts a string as a message parameter.
+Use the method to deactivate the grain; it accepts a string as a message parameter.
 Orleans grains already support this functionality via the IGrainManagementExtension interface.
-Nevertheless, this example serves to show how you could add this or similar functionality yourself.
+Nevertheless, this example shows how this or similar functionality could be added.

 Deactivate extension interface